shakes76/PatternAnalysis-2024/recognition/HipMRI_VQVAE_47424870/README.md

 The VQVAE architecture consists of an encoder, a quantisation layer, and a decoder.
 The encoder compresses input images into a lower-dimensional latent space, while the quantisation layer maps the encoded representations to a discrete space of embeddings.
 The decoder then reconstructs the images from these embeddings.
 During training, the model optimises the reconstruction loss along with the quantisation loss, ensuring that generated images maintain high fidelity to the original input images.

+All parameters in both training and prediction were compared using a manually committed grid search; multiple requests on the gpu server were used in order to accomplish this.
+Once the results where found that satisfied the requirements of a SSIM value of above 0.6, the manual grid search was ceased.
+The only parameter that was limitted by technology was the epoch number, which could only iterate at a maximum of 38 before exceeded the time limited on the gpu server.

 ![VQVAE steps](readme_images/image.png)
 *Figure: Visualisation of VQVAE steps*